deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     )
     sys = SpinSystem(sites = [site])

-We use an initial guess for the tensor parameters, which can be iteratively refined with the following code.
+We used an educated guess for the tensor parameters, which can be iteratively refined using the code that follows.

 Next, we create the Method object to model the experimental method used to acquire the spectrum.
 It is a straightforward procedure in this case.
 We choose the ``BlochDecayCTSpectrum`` method since the measurement was